-- Maintenance tasks: The technician must be familiar with the use of operating fluids and their disposal. - Electrical work: Electrical work must be performed by a qualified electrician. - Installation/dismantling work: The installation/dismantling must be carried out by a qualified technician who is trained in the use of the necessary tools and fixation materials.
+- Maintenance work: The technician must be familiar with the use of operating fluids and their disposal. - Electrical work: a qualified electrician must carry out the electrical work. - Installation/dismantling: The technician must be trained in the use of the necessary tools and fixation materials.